How the Film Look Really Works: A Colorist's Guide to Film Emulation

 Plot a layer's density against the log of exposure and you get its characteristic curve, the D-logE curve.
 The gentle toe in the shadows and shoulder in the highlights are where film's famous rolloff comes from: instead of clipping, tones compress gracefully at both ends.
 On a Kodak datasheet the reference point marked "O" is normal exposure for an 18% gray card, and everything is read relative to that.

 Latitude is the practical payoff.
 Take Kodak Vision3 500T (5219 in 35mm, 7219 in 16mm): a white card sits roughly 2⅓ stops above normal, with at least 3½ more stops above that still holding specular highlight detail, while a 3% black card sits about 2⅔ stops below normal with at least 2½ stops of shadow latitude beneath it.
-That enormous, asymmetric headroom, weighted toward the highlights, is a signature of the medium, not an accident.
+That enormous, asymmetric headroom, weighted toward the highlights, is a built-in signature of the medium.
 It's also exactly the behavior a baked look can't reproduce, because it only exists as a response to exposure.

 For me the 500T is Kodak's most filmic stock.
 I love the way it looks, especially how it renders skin and facial tones.